MicrosoftDocs/win32/desktop-src/WinAuto/iaccessibleex-implementation-guidelines.md

 ---
 title: IAccessibleEx Implementation Guidelines
-description: The Microsoft UI Automation core can retrieve all Microsoft Active Accessibility properties for any accessible object exposed by a server through the IAccessible interface. ms.assetid: 'd047127c-1be2-4f34-bb97-330b5509ca0d'
+description: The Microsoft UI Automation core can retrieve all Microsoft Active Accessibility properties for any accessible object exposed by a server through the IAccessible interface. ms.assetid: d047127c-1be2-4f34-bb97-330b5509ca0d ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # IAccessibleEx Implementation Guidelines

-The Microsoft UI Automation core can retrieve all Microsoft Active Accessibility properties for any accessible object exposed by a server through the [**IAccessible**](iaccessible.md) interface.
-When implementing [**IAccessibleEx**](uiauto-iaccessibleex.md), you must expose only those aspects of UI functionality that cannot otherwise be exposed through existing Microsoft Active Accessibility properties.
+The Microsoft UI Automation core can retrieve all Microsoft Active Accessibility properties for any accessible object exposed by a server through the [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master) interface.
+When implementing [**IAccessibleEx**](/windows/win32/UIAutomationCore/nn-uiautomationcore-iaccessibleex?branch=master), you must expose only those aspects of UI functionality that cannot otherwise be exposed through existing Microsoft Active Accessibility properties.
 This topic identifies the UI Automation properties and control patterns that represent UI functionality that has no counterpart in Microsoft Active Accessibility—they are the properties and control patterns that you can expose in an **IAccessibleEx** implementation.

 This topic contains the following sections: